-Arthroscopic decompression of the shoulder is a surgical procedure that Dr. Meier uses to treat shoulder impingement syndrome when patients have failed to respond well to non-surgical techniques.
+Arthroscopic decompression of the shoulder is an arthroscopic shoulder procedure that Dr. Meier uses to treat shoulder impingement syndrome when patients have failed to respond well to non-surgical techniques.
 Dr. Meier will surgically insert an arthroscope to visualize the ball & socket joint, tendons, and ligaments.
 Any fraying of cartilage and/or bone spurs are removed, which can significantly reduce pain for the patient.

 To find out if an arthroscopic shoulder decompression would help your condition, contact Beverly Hills orthopedic surgeon Steven W. Meier, M.D., of Meier Orthopedic Sports and Regenerative Medicine, at 310.736.2793.
 You can also fill out the contact form and a representative from our office will be in touch with you before long.